 \textbf{Cross-platform consistency.} Prior studies in neural image/video compression reveal that even tiny floating-point computation errors can cause encoder-decoder mismatch and lead to decoding failures~\cite{Balle2019IntegerNetworks,Koyuncu2022DeviceInteroperability,Tian2023CalibrationNVC,Conceicao2025CrossPlatformCaseStudy,Jia2025DCVCRT}.
 This issue typically stems from entropy coding, which requires the encoder and decoder to share exactly the same probability distribution.
 A principled solution is model integerization, which enforces bit-exact deterministic computations~\cite{Balle2019IntegerNetworks,Koyuncu2022DeviceInteroperability,Conceicao2025CrossPlatformCaseStudy,Jia2025DCVCRT}.
 Alternative approaches transmit auxiliary calibration information to correct cross-platform mismatch, at the cost of extra side information~\cite{Tian2023CalibrationNVC}.
 Compared with image/video codecs, neural PCC often involves sparse operators and data-dependent control flow, which complicates deterministic deployment across heterogeneous platforms.
 While cross-platform consistency is increasingly studied for image/video neural codecs, it remains largely underexplored in neural PCC.

 \textbf{In summary}, both voxel-based and octree-based PCC approaches have achieved remarkable progress, with learning-based methods significantly improving RD performance over traditional codecs~\cite{mekuria2017three,schwarz2019emerging, garcia2020geometry,song2021layer,wang2022rpcc,qin2024multi,cao2025real}.
 However, under high-resolution settings, both representations tend to suffer from HRCS.
-See the supplementary materials for further discussion.
-A representative attempt to alleviate sparsity is GRASPNet~\cite{pang2022graspnet}, which introduces PointNet-based~\cite{Qi2017pointnet,Qi2017pointnetpp} analysis for sparse geometry.
-Nevertheless, such heterogeneous designs introduce considerable computational complexity.
 Moreover, existing PCC studies primarily focus on RD performance, while the practical requirement of cross-platform deterministic coding remains largely overlooked.
 This motivates our work to jointly address HRCS and cross-platform consistency within a unified neural PCC framework.